teaminkling/doc-flow/README.md

 ### Maintainer Documentation

-> `ink-version` helps with this.

-1. Document your `README.md` file with build and deploy instructions.
+Document your `README.md` file with build and deploy instructions.
-2. Automate versioning in `package.json` and similar package metadata files.

 ### Extra Considerations